php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-search"></a>
 #### `search()` {.collection-method}

 The `search` method searches the collection for the given value and returns its key if found.
-If the item is not found, `false` is returned:
+If the item is not found, `false` is returned.

     $collection = collect([2, 4, 6, 8]);